 Thus, men should understand what health conditions could also cause them to experience erectile difficulties.

-Some of the most important physical causes behind erectile dysfunction can include:
+Some of the most important physical causes of ED can include:

 - Heart disease (Coronary artery disease)